Sarepta: History

 Sarepta is mentioned for the first time in the voyage of an ancient Egyptian in the 14th century BCE.
 Obadiah says it was the northern boundary of Canaan: “And the exiles of this host of the sons of Israel who are among the Canaanites as far as Zarephath (צרפת), and the exiles of Jerusalem who are in Sepharad, will possess the cities of the south.”
 The medieval lexicographer David ben Abraham al-Fasi identified Zarephath with the city of Ṣarfanda (צרפנדה).
 Originally Sidonian, the town passed to the Tyrians after the invasion of Shalmaneser IV, 722 BCE.
 It fell to Sennacherib in 701 BCE.

 1 Kings 17:8-24 describes the city as being subject to Sidon in the time of Ahab and says that the prophet Elijah, after leaving the wadi Kerith (נַחַל כְּרִית, multiplied the meal and oil of the widow of Zarephath and resurrected her son, an incident also referred to by Jesus in Luke 4:26.

+In the mid-4th-century BC Periplus of Pseudo-Scylax, the city is called Sarapta (Σάραπτα) and is described as belonging to the Tyrians.
+This name is also attested in the work of the 6th-century AD Stephanus of Byzantium.

 Zarephath (צרפת ṣārĕfáṯ) became the eponym in Hebrew for any smelter or forge, or metalworking shop.
 In the 1st century, the Roman port of Sarepta about 1 km to the south, is mentioned by Josephus and by Pliny the Elder.

+It appears in a list of valuable gifts sent by Emperor Gallienus, where "four handkerchiefs from Sarepta" are included alongside other high-value items such as embroidered garments, purple-bordered cloaks and other luxury textiles.

+In the Expositio totius mundi et gentium, Sarepta is described as a prosperous coastal city associated with the production of luxury textiles, particularly purple dye and is situated within a broader region noted for its linen production and commercial prosperity.

 Sarepta is the location of a Shi'i shrine to Abu Dharr al-Ghifari, a companion of Muhammad.
 The shrine is believed to have been built several centuries after Abu Dharr's death.

 After the Islamization of the area, in 1185, the Byzantine monk Phocas, making a gazetteer of the Holy Land (De locis sanctis, 7), found the town almost in its ancient condition.
 A century later, according to Burchard of Mount Sion, it was in ruins and contained only seven or eight houses.
 Even after the Crusader states had collapsed, the Catholic Church continued to appoint purely titular bishops of Sarepta, the most noted being Thomas, the auxiliary Bishop of Wrocław, who held the post from 1350 until 1378.